QILPCM-IFLP-CONICET/QALMA/docs/quickstart.rst

 Quickstart
 ==========

-This quickstart guide shows how to get started with alps2qutipplus: building a quantum system, exploring its structure, manipulating operators, and simulating quantum evolution.
+This quickstart guide shows how to get started with QALMA: building a quantum system, exploring its structure, manipulating operators, and simulating quantum evolution.

 Prerequisites
 -------------
-You should have installed `alps2qutipplus`, `matplotlib`, `numpy`, and `qutip`.
+You should have installed `qalma`, `matplotlib`, `numpy`, and `qutip`.

 Importing Required Libraries
 ----------------------------